-Personalization marketing is not just a passing trend.
-It is now expected by consumers.
-A vast majority (79%) of consumers agree that the more personalization tactics a brand uses, the more loyal they are to that brand, according to our latest customer loyalty study.
+Personalization marketing is not just a passing trend, it is now expected by consumers.
+A vast majority (79%) of consumers agree that the more personalization tactics a brand uses, the more loyal they are to that brand, according to data from our latest customer loyalty study.

 And personalization marketing yields real results for the brands that use it.
 About 90% of leading marketers told Econsultancy and Google that personalization significantly contributes to profitability, and 89% noted that personalization contributes directly to revenue growth.

 So, how can businesses be sure they’re meeting consumers expectations for individualized offers, and optimizing their revenue by doing so?
 The key is a personalization engine.

 What is a personalization engine?

 Personalization engines, also called personalization platforms or personalization recommendation engines, are what drive individualized marketing.
 These technology tools analyze customer data – from internal and third-party sources like browser cookies, as well as information about ongoing customer behavior.
 The insights derived from this data then enables businesses to curate and tailor experiences that are unique to each customer.
 Personalization engines, according to Gartner, "apply context about individual users and their circumstances to select, tailor and deliver messaging such as content, offers and other interactions through digital channels in support of three use cases — marketing, digital commerce and customer experience."

 Personalization engines automate marketing efforts, including the processes of segmenting, testing and distributing the personalized offers designed to inspire customers to action.
 The customer data management technology can operate as stand-alone software, or integrate with other business process tools, such as web content management systems, content marketing and multichannel marketing hubs, and digital commerce platforms, Gartner noted.

 Personalization engines are intended to gather, store and optimize customer data to generate actionable insights.
 Personalization tools are broken down into two categories: